krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### you need to migrate 50 terabytes of data and the company only has a one gigabits per second internet link.

 Use AWS Snowball to transfer data

+####  AWS Transfer Family: Your environment has several existing clients that use SFTP, FTP, FTPS, and AS2 protocols for file transfer.
+Which service offers a fully managed solution to move data into and out of AWS Storage services using these protocols?